 After this seven-to-10-week program, you will have identified the core of your business model – your customer segment and value proposition.
 You may discover there isn’t one and that’s fine.
-It’s better to find out you were wrong now than later – after spending years and a possibly a fortune.
+It’s better to find out you were wrong now than later – after spending years and possibly a fortune.

 How does it work?